borgbackup/borg/docs/faq.rst

 will often be the same and already stored in the repo (except in the above mentioned rare condition), it will just re-use them as usual and not store new data chunks.

+Since only the files cache is used in the display of files status, those files are reported as being added when, really, chunks are already used.

 Why was Borg forked from Attic?
 -------------------------------